tjkswaine/caching_proxy/README.md

 # caching_proxy

 ## Execution of exercise notes
-Starting with no familiarity with Go or with Redis.
+Starting with no familiarity with Go or with Redis or with Docker beyond cultural significance and the abstractions they are rumored to empower.

 Considering Haskell as an alternative I have familiarity with.